Planning Greenplum System Expansion

-The topics in this section help to ensure that you are prepared to execute a system expansion.
+The topics in this section help to ensure that you are prepared to perform a system expansion.

-- System Expansion Checklist is a checklist you can use to prepare for and execute the system expansion process.
+- System Expansion Checklist is a checklist you can use to prepare for and perform the system expansion process.

 - Planning New Hardware Platforms covers planning for acquiring and setting up the new hardware.

 - Planning New Segment Initialization provides information about planning to initialize new segment hosts with gpexpand.

 - Planning Table Redistribution provides information about planning the data redistribution after the new segment hosts have been initialized.

 For information about Greenplum interconnect proxies, see Configuring Proxies for the Greenplum Interconnect.